dhis2/dhis2-docs/src/developer/web-api/tracker.md

         &enrollmentEnrolledAfter=2013-01-01
         &enrollmentEnrolledBefore=2013-09-01

-To constrain the response to instances of a specific tracked entity you can include a tracked entity query parameter:
+To constrain the response to tracked entities of a specific tracked entity you can include a tracked entity query parameter:

     GET /api/tracker/trackedEntities?filter=zHXD5Ve1Efw:EQ:A